Alex3k/lgtm_hrdr/README.md

 	- Set the Client Secret to be the secret from your client.
 If you have lost it you can find it by going to the client and the credentials tba
 - To configure GEM, Grafana and GEL to use this settings, please update the respective vars.tfvars file

-### Data Shipper OIDC
+## Step 6) Datashipper OIDC Set Up
-1. Create a new client called "data_shipper_tenant1" and (only) follow step 1 in steps above however within Settings make sure "Service Accounts Enabled" is set to on.
+1. Create a new client called "data_shipper_tenant1" and (only) follow step 3 in steps for GEX OIDC however within Settings make sure "Service Accounts Enabled" is set to on.
 2. Still within the Client, go to Mappers and create a new one:
 	- Set the Name to be Grafana/access_policies
 	- Set the Mapper Type to Hardcoded Claim